 TODA (Take off Distance Available)

-TODA is the length of runway plus any clearway if available.
+TODA is the sum of length of takeoff run available and length of clearway available.
 In case no clearway exists, TODA is same as TORA.
 TODA includes ground as well as air segments.

 ASDA (Accelerate-Stop Distance Available)

-ASDA is used for calculation of V1.
+It is defined as lenght of take off run available plus the length of Stopway.
+ASDA is important factor for determination of V1 speed.
 It is defined as sum of LDA/TORA (as applicable) and Stopway.
 In case take off is aborted the aircraft can be brought to a stop either on the runway or on Stopway.

 ASDA must not be used as TORA.